 Don't let incontinence get in the way of your travel plans

 Standing in line at airport security is often a tedious wait, but for those with an unpredictable bladder, the fear of losing control can quickly turn a dream holiday into a nightmare.
-Research conducted by Depend® has shown that thousands of Australians aged 40 and over are deeply impacted by bladder problems, undermining self-confidence, increasing anxiety, limiting choices of activities and, most importantly, disrupting their travel plans.
+Research conducted by Depend® has shown that aged 40 and over are deeply impacted by bladder problems, undermining self-confidence, increasing anxiety, limiting choices of activities and, most importantly, disrupting their travel plans.

 While a quarter of people found it affected their everyday travel, this almost doubled when longer trips were considered.
 Retirement is a time to travel and enjoy socialising with family and friends.
 Unfortunately, for the majority of people affected by bladder leakage or incontinence, the fear of bladder leakage accidents remained at the back of your mind and more than half of the people surveyed (54%) said that their bladder control impacted their self-confidence.